yyyylllj/l2/README.md

 Net on MNIST.py is the code to train a network with L_2,∞normlzation on trainingset MNIST.

 The program can run directly.

-Their outputs are the accuracy on test set.
+Their outputs are the accuracy of each round on test set in the training.

 If you want to save the parameters of network, use line-87 of "Net on Cifar10.py" and line-77 of "Net on MNIST.py" and put on the path you want.